Best USD Bank Accounts in Canada

 National Bank USD Bank Account

 National Bank’s USD Progress Account is a chequing account with no monthly fee.
-Transaction fees vary—cheques and preauthorized payments are $1.25, but other kinds of transactions may have larger fees attached.
+Transaction fees vary – cheques and preauthorized payments are $1.25, but other kinds of transactions may have larger fees attached.
 You can write cheques, set up bill payments, or withdraw US funds at a National Bank branch.
+Interest rates for this account vary from 1 to 0.1% interest, depending on the account balance.

 CIBC USD Bank Account